 The main factor in determining how long it takes HMRC to review an R&D tax credit claim is whether you are an SME or large company.

 If you are an SME, HMRC provides guidance and insight into how they will deal with a claim in their general practice note.
 The guidance says that HMRC aims to process R&D tax credit claims within 28 days.
-So if you make an R&D tax credit claim, you can expect it to be reviewed and paid out pretty quickly.
+So if you make an R&D tax credit claim, you can expect it to be reviewed and paid out relatively quickly.

-A review also depends on how complex the claim is: the length of its supporting report, and if the company has any other special areas of risk that HMRC may need to consider.
+A review also depends on how complex the claim is: the length of its supporting documentation, and if the company has any other special areas of risk that HMRC may need to consider.
 A claim is part of the company’s tax return and therefore it may not be looked at in isolation; the VAT, PAYE and tax affairs of the company may all be considered as well.

 The seasonal peaks and review processes are mostly the same for large companies.
 But claims for large companies usually take longer to review.
 Often because these are inevitably part of more complex Corporation Tax returns.
 These longer review periods are more likely if the company has other specialist areas, such as transfer-pricing, that need to be considered when reviewing the Corporation Tax return for the whole year.